lunarDustX/chaocui.github.io/content/embodied-interaction/final-project.md

 I tried a detailed model first, it looked pretty good, but caused a serious performance issue.
 So I had to use a low-poly version instead.

 I also made mushrooms interactable, because I always wanna feel the beautiful mushrooms with my hands when I walking in a real forest.
-Feedbacks are super important when you interact with virual objects in an AR experience.
+Feedbacks are super important when you interact with virtual objects in an AR experience.
 I did following things to make the mushroom touching experience feels good:
 * mushroom shrinking animation
 * particle effect
 * sound feedback